Ashwini Kalsekar: Career

-Her biggest break came when she was approached by Ekta Kapoor to play the antagonist in her soap opera Kasamh Se, where she played the role of Jigyasa Walia.
-The role fetched her the Indian Television Academy Award for Best Actress in a Negative Role, the Indian Telly Award for Best Actress in a Negative Role, and other major awards.
+Ekta Kapoor provided significant breaks to appear in the soap opera Kasamh Se as the antagonist Jigyasa Walia, receiving the Indian Television Academy Award for Best Actress in a Negative Role, the Indian Telly Award for Best Actress in a Negative Role, and other major awards.

 In 2012, Ashwini was again approached by Ekta Kapoor to play the role of Maham Anga, a foster mother of Emperor Akbar in her historical drama series Jodha Akbar.
 The role fetched her critical acclaim and major awards.
-She went on to win the Indian Telly Award for Best Actress in a Negative Role, the Boroplus Gold Award for Best Actress in a Negative Role, and other major awards.
+She would receive the 2014 Indian Telly Award for Best Actress in a Negative Role, the Boroplus Gold Award for Best Actress in a Negative Role, and other major awards.

-In 2012, she was a part of a Marathi comedy reality show, Fu Bai Fu.
-She was the judge of the show, along with Swapnil Joshi and Sanjay Jadhav, for 2 seasons.
+In 2012, she was a part of a Marathi comedy reality show, Fu Bai Fu for 2 seasons, on a panel of judges, along with Swapnil Joshi and Sanjay Jadhav.

 In 2014, Ashwini performed the role of Pam Khanna in Ekta Kapoor's soap opera Itna Karo Na Mujhe Pyaar.